IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 **Key pair correctness**

-Page 30:
+Page 30: Correctness: for every key pair (KES.sk1,KES.vk) ← Gen(1k,T), every message m and every time period j ≤ T , VerifyKES.vk (m, SignKES.skj (m)) = 1

 _Check assumptions.
-Should be by construction and design if spec is consistent._
+The proof should be by construction and design if the spec is consistent with the Praos document._

-**Theorem 2**

-Page 32:

-_This is just a technical result, I think?_

 **Test Properties**

-Page 33/34:
+Page 33/34:  Various possible attacks are given.
+The protocol implementation should defend against these.

 _These look like ways to drive test case generation_